Best in Travel is here! Discover 2025’s destinations

 Spain has long been at the forefront of LGBTIQ+ rights.
 The nation legalized same-sex marriage back in 2005 and has since enacted numerous laws that ensure equality and protection for the queer community, including those who are nonbinary and trans.
 Platja de la Mar Bella is Barcelona’s premier gay beach – and it also happens to be clothing-optional, with most beachgoers baring it all.
 Among the numerous other LGBTIQ+ hotspots, Arena Classic is a popular lesbian bar that’s a staple to the local community, while Warhol-inspired club Candy Darling sees partygoers dance nightly until the early hours of morning, and sometimes until after the sun comes up.
 This is Spain, after all.

-The Stonewall Inn and drag legend Lady Bunny: it doesn’t get more fabulous than this © Lottie Davies / Lonely Planet
+The Stonewall Inn and drag legend Lady Bunny.
+Lottie Davies/Lonely Planet

 6. New York City, New York, USA

-Pride 2024: One of the largest Pride celebrations on the planet, NYC Pride kicks into high gear toward the end of June, culminating in the annual Pride March on June 30, which draws up to 2 million revelers.
+Pride 2025: One of the largest Pride celebrations on the planet, NYC Pride kicks into high gear toward the end of June, culminating in the annual Pride March on June 29, which draws up to 2 million revelers.
+Youth Pride will take place on June 28.
 If that’s not enough, kick off the month with Queens Pride in Jackson Heights, a fabulous parade and street party that takes place in one of the most diverse neighborhoods in the world.

-Must-visit LGBTIQ+ neighborhood: No LGBTIQ+ visit to New York City would be complete without stop in the West Village.
+Must-visit LGBTIQ+ neighborhood: No LGBTIQ+ visit to New York City would be complete without a stop in the West Village.
 It’s here that the Stonewall uprising took place during the summer of 1969, after police raided the Stonewall Inn and began arresting patrons and bartenders.
-When these LGBTIQ+ folks fought back, the modern gay rights movement was born.
+When the LGBTIQ+ community fought back, the modern gay rights movement was born.

 New York has a deep history and profound connection to the LGBTIQ+ community – both painful (this was the epicenter of the HIV/AIDS crisis) and joyous (Harlem gifted the world ball culture).
 No queer traveler here can fail to feel it.

-These days, LGBTIQ+ folks tend to turn up in Hell’s Kitchen, on the west side of Manhattan, whose main drags of Ninth and Tenth Aves are packed with LGBTIQ-owned restaurants, barbershops, cafes and bars (denoted by frequent rainbow flags).
-Go-to HK nightlife spots include the wildly popular Industry bar; and the campy, country-themed Flaming Saddles Saloon, where short-shorts-wearing bartenders frequently two-step on the bar.
+These days, LGBTIQ+ travelers and locals tend to turn up in Hell’s Kitchen, on the west side of Manhattan, whose main drags of Ninth and Tenth Avenues are packed with LGBTIQ-owned restaurants, barbershops, cafes and bars (denoted by frequent rainbow flags).
+Go-to HK nightlife spots include the wildly popular Industry bar and the campy, country-themed Flaming Saddles, where short-shorts-wearing bartenders frequently two-step on the bar.

 7. Berlin, Germany